 Please sign and return to r ne.
-Your signature below signifies that you have read this syllabus, including the abo expectations stated herein ove ethics statement, and that you commit to complying with all and of the university.
+Your signature below signifies that you have read this syllabus, including the above ethics statement, and that you commit to complying with all expectations stated herein and of the university.
 Signature Printed name